natsukiromero/beng183_final/final.md

 FastQC is extremely significant as it allows scientists to identify issues within their data such as poor quality bases, and make decisions about pre-processing steps like data trimming with FastP.
 This ensures we have high quality data, which is very important for downstream analysis.

-Some examples of current tools that extend from or are similar to FastQC are PRINSEQ and MultiQC.
+Some examples of current tools that extend from or are similar to FastQC are PRINSEQ and MultiQC[13].

 ## 35.2 QC Report Analysis Modules<a name="352"></a>
 FASTQC generates a final report in a .html file, which can be opened with any browser.
 Looking through this report, we can read the analysis modules and their metrics to assess the quality of our sequencing data. <br>